Get the latest, first

 Kubernetes network policies define the traffic rules for pods in a cluster; these allow the cluster administrator to control pod-to-pod network communication.
 They can also limit network access between pods based on their namespaces, label selectors, or IP blocks.
 In this way, organizations restrict communication to authorized pods only, thus decreasing the threat of a breach.

 A container network interface (CNI) is necessary when implementing Kubernetes network policies.
 By applying these to a pod, traffic policy can be switched from default-allow to default-deny, where only allow-listed traffic is permitted.
-This enables fine-grained control of network traffic between applications, ensuring that only authorized traffic is granted access and improving the security of the overall system.
+This enables fine-grained control of network traffic between applications, ensuring that only authorized traffic is granted access and improving the overall system’s security.

 Encryption of data in transit